ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 ## Troubleshooting

-See the `Dockerfile.emulator` for some debugging tips.
+See the `/functions/emulator/Dockerfile` for some debugging tips.